 - reaching new groups of employees who’d not considered the option: in some offices there had been low levels of uptake, and here the rise was 30-50%.

-Due to the lower costs involved and number of locations for screening, many more employees in Capita have had the opportunity to take advantage of private healthcare, they really appreciated the openness and honesty of the roadshows.
+Due to the lower costs involved and number of locations for assessments, many more employees in Capita have had the opportunity to take advantage of private healthcare, they really appreciated the openness and honesty of the roadshows.
 Bluecrest were there to show them how it all worked and explain the value.

 What did you learn and develop as a result?